anodamobi/RxFirestoreExecutor/README.md

     }
   }

-  // everthign else should return nil if not used.
+  // everything else should return nil if not used.
 }
 ```